ainagari/scalar_adjs/README.md

 You can change the language with `--language [en|es|fr|el]`, use a multilingual model with `--multilingual-uncased` or `--multilingual-cased`, and exclude the last bpe unit with `--exclude_last_bpe`.

+Representations for relational adjectives can be extracted running the following command, with the optional argument `--exclude_last_bpe`.

+`python scalrel_extract_representations.py`

 #### Making Ranking Predictions

 Once representations have been extracted, to generate predictions for the experiments in our first paper (Garí Soler & Apidianaki, 2020), you can run the following command.
 By default predictions are made using `ukwac` sentences and are written to a new `predictions/` directory.
 Unless otherwise specified, the script will generate predictions for all methods in the paper (baselines & diffvecs).
 See the options available in the script for more details, and the specificities of the FREQ baseline and the static methods just below.